baidu/dperf/docs/configuration.md

 - syntax: cps Number
 - default: -
 - required: yes

-Sets the number of new connections per second(CPS) sent by clients.
+- mode: client

+This is the total target for the number of new connections per second for all worker threads. dperf evenly distributes the total target to each worker thread, so it is recommended to set'cps' to an integer multiple of the number of worker threads.
+In the slow start phase, CPS will gradually increase.

     Example:
     cps 10m